Commutator width in the first Grigorchuk group

 Let $\Gamma$ be a group and let $\Gamma'=[\Gamma,\Gamma]$ denote its derived subgroup.
 The \emph{commutator width} of $\Gamma$ is the least $n\in \NN\cup \infty$ such that every element of $\Gamma'$ is a product of $n$ commutators.

 We compute, in this article, the commutator width of the \emph{first Grigorchuk group} $G$, see~\S\ref{ss:bg} for a brief introduction.
 This is a prominent example from the class of \emph{branched groups}, and as such is a good testing ground for decision and algebraic problems in group theory.
-We prove: \begin{thma} The first Grigorchuk group and its branching subgroup have commutator width $2$. \end{thma} It was already proven in~\cite{Lysenok-Miasnikov-Ushakov:QuadraticEquationsInGrig} that the commutator width of $G$ is finite, without providing an explicit bound.
+We prove: \begin{thma} The first Grigorchuk group and its branching subgroup $K$ have commutator width $2$. \end{thma} It was already proven in~\cite{Lysenok-Miasnikov-Ushakov:QuadraticEquationsInGrig} that the commutator width of $G$ is finite, without providing an explicit bound.
 Our result also answers a question of Elisabeth Fink~\cite[Question~3]{Fink:Conjugacy_growth}.
 This is closely related to the problem of representing elements of the first Grigorchuk group by products of conjugates, see~\cite{Fink:Conjugacy_growth}. \begin{cora} Every element of $G'$ is a product of $6$ conjugates of the generator $a$ and there are elements $g\in G'$ which are not products of $4$ conjugates of $a$.
 Every element of G is a product of at most $8$ conjugates of the standard generators $\{a,b,c,d\}$. \end{cora}